-Most travelers think Hawaii and it’s all visions of surfing, hiking, and snorkeling in a lush tropical setting.
+Most travelers think of Hawaii and its visions of surfing, hiking, and snorkeling in a lush tropical setting.

 Thanks to the many ethnic groups that made their way to this corner of the Pacific to work on the sugar and pineapple plantations, the local food you see today is a delicious mix of Native Hawaiian, Asian (Korean, Chinese, Japanese, Filipino), American, European (mostly Portuguese), and Latin (Puerto Rican) ingredients and preparations.

-And the uniqueness of Hawaii’s food scene doesn’t stop at the food -- it also includes the way locals talk about it.
-Going back again to Hawaii's plantation era, these different ethnic groups, each with its own language, had to find a way to communicate with each other.
+And the uniqueness of Hawaii’s food scene doesn’t stop at the food -- it includes how locals talk about it.
+Going back again to Hawaii's plantation era, these different ethnic groups, each with their own language, had to find a way to communicate with each other.
 As a result, Hawaiian pidgin–aka Hawaiian Creole–was born.

-The language very much still exists today and you’ll hear it spoken in casual conversation and woven into menus.
-That's why, if you’re going to travel to Hawaii, it’s helpful to know a few of these local food terms so you can get the best food in Hawaii.
+The language very much exists today, so you’ll hear it in casual conversation and woven into menus.
+That's why it’s helpful to know a few of these local food terms so you can get the best food.

-Also cheekily spelled, "grindz," this word is local slang for food and you'll see it used a lot on menus and in advertising.
-The word is often paired with ono, meaning delicious (more on that below) to describe the best food in Hawaii.
-Use the terms to talk about your favorite plate of garlic shrimp (pictured above) or a beachside potluck, where there were plenty (aka choke) grinds.
+Also spelled "grinds," this word is local slang for food, and you'll see it used a lot on menus and in advertising.
+The word is often paired with ono, meaning delicious (more on that below).
+So you might hear that the Hawaiian BBQ spot serves "ono grindz."

-Onolicious is a quirky variation on ono that means the same thing, but is somehow even more fun to say.
-Oh, and heads up that ono is also the name for a type of firm, white fish mostly caught in Hawaiian waters.
+Onolicious is a variation on ono that means the same thing but is somehow even more fun to say.
+Heads up that ono is also the name for a type of firm, white fish mostly caught in Hawaiian waters.

-The term even extends to happy hour because that time of day, which is known as pau hana locally.
-For your own pau hana at home, try this Daiquiri Moderno Cocktail from our friends at the Luana Bar at the Fairmont Kea Lani on Maui.
+The term even extends to happy hour because that time is known as pau hana.
+For your own pau hana at home, try this Daiquiri Moderno Cocktail from our friends at the Luana Bar at Maui's Fairmont Kea Lani.

 Brok da mout

 This phrase is spelled a few different ways, but the meaning is always the same: that whatever you just ate was incredibly satisfying.
 It's a local slang term you throw out when something is even more delicious than ono can describe.

-And after a full day of nibbles and feasting and you feel a food coma coming on, you’ll want to use this island term: kanak attack – aka the satisfying feeling you have after you’ve explored every foodie corner in Hawaii in search of choke onolicious grinds.
+If you feel a food coma coming on, you’ll want to use this island term: kanak attack – aka the satisfying feeling you have after you’ve explored every foodie corner in Hawaii in search of choke onolicious grinds.